ETZ TIMELINE

 Scottish Government announces it can not longer support Bifab financially due to legal constraints which prevent any state aid to a company which is not economically viable.
 Bifb had been seen as the model for how offshore wind could drive the Scottish economy in the way that oil had once done.
 Casts further doubt on the rationale of offshore construction work in the ETZ doing the same for Aberdeen.

 Aberdeen Economic Policy Plan Report 2020 published .
 One recommendation is that part of the city’s transition to net zero should be through provision of accessible and connected green space.
-It also stresses the importance of social and natural factors along with economic ones in improving Aberdeen as a place
+It also stresses the importance of social and natural factors along with economic ones in improving Aberdeen as a place.

 Bid for freeports to start soon , at least one being considered for Scotland but the application process for it has not yet been agreed between Scot gov and UK gov. Local authorities had not been invited to submit ideas during the summer, and had been busy with the covid response anyway.

+Public Consultation for the STAG2 options for the transport links from the new harbour , including those to East Tullos and Altens, and the Wellington Road corridor options starts.
+Open till 16th December.
+Not announced on the Council’s website till 26th November.
+A whole week of 3 weeks 5 days lost.
 Options have been developed to fit with the outline Business Case being prepared for the ETZ and the Wellington Road corridor needs.
 As the ETZ Phase 1 Business plan is not in the public domain that makes it difficult to analyse how the STAG2 options take the ETZ’s demands into account, or how important each demand is.
 Do activities located in St Fittick’s Park and Doonies have to be there?
 The Crown Office Scotland ports assessment places them all in East Tullos/Altens, as does option 6 in the FS.

 The UK government cannot support Bifab by guaranteeing contracts either.
 Both cite legal reasons which the Unions want published.
 The Greens point out that European Countries have been investing ( is investment different from guaranteeing?)
 The Scottish government is setting up a task force to set up a working group to protect the existing supply chain.
 Opportunities to expand it ( eg in the ETZ) look bleak, as this news is described as a devastating blow for the renewables industry by Scottish Labour’s economy spokesman .
 Unions blame lack of support and investment from the Scottish and UK governments, and are calling for the legal advice to be published .
 The Scottish government blames the Canadian owners of Bifab for lack of working capital, investment and guarantees.